 Daniel is a feminist economic geographer who is interested in workplace culture, with a particular focus on startup economies and entrepreneurship.
 He also examines digital media, equity finance, entrepreneurship, gender and sexuality, and emotions and affect in the workplace.

-GEOG100 - On Becoming a Geography (Fall 2017)
+GEOG100 - On Becoming a Geography (Fall terms)

-GEOG202 - Introduction to the Global Economy (Spring 2017, Spring 2018)
+GEOG202 - Introduction to the Global Economy (Spring terms)